scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 list: List[Int] = List(1, 2, 3)
 ```

-This works because a `List` is a singly-linked list that ends with the `Nil` element, and `::` is a `List` class method that works like Lisp’s “cons” operator.
-For more details on lists, see the Reference documentation.
+This works because a `List` is a singly-linked list that ends with the `Nil` element, and `::` is a `List` method that works like Lisp’s “cons” operator.

 ### Aside: The LazyList